webrtc-rs/apprtc/README.md

 SFU-capable V2 adds:

 - Capacity-aware selection of a ready SFU worker when the third member joins.
+Eligible workers are ordered by assigned clients, then assigned rooms, then `instance_id`; the room remains pinned to the selected worker.
 - An ordered `JoinMember` barrier for all room members before signaling commits `Upgrading` to `SFU` and increments the signal epoch.
 - A fresh browser SFU peer connection while the existing P2P connection remains active; the old P2P connection closes